-(Period-on-period comparisons below are based on RER)
+Total Achieved Profits Basis - Result Before Tax for Continuing Operations (Period-on-period comparisons below are based on RER)

-Total achieved profit before tax and minority interest was £816 million up 26 per cent from £650 million in the first half of 2004.
-This reflects an increase in operating profit from £638 million to £834 million, together with a favourable movement of £381 million in short-term fluctuations in investment returns from negative £76 million to positive £305 million.
+Total Achieved Profit before tax and minority interests was £816 million up 26 per cent from £650 million in the first half of 2004.
+This reflects an increase in operating profit from £638 million to £834 million together with a favourable movement of £381 million in short-term fluctuations in investment returns from negative £76 million to positive £305 million.
 This is offset by a negative movement of £241 million due to changes in economic assumptions; an adverse movement of £75 million in actuarial gains and losses on defined benefit pension schemes from positive £67 million for the half year 2004 to negative £8 million for the half year 2005; and a goodwill impairment charge of £95 million.